 The FTC has publicly Announced Its Newly Developed Cross-Border Fraud Guidelines.
 The FTC has joined with Hundreds of International Law Enforcement agencies worldwide to form a combined force and aggressively combat what they see as the growing problem of Cross-Border Fraud.

 Government agencies do not send unsolicited e-mails of this nature.
 The FBI, Department of Justice, and other United States government executives are briefed on numerous investigations but do not personally contact consumers regarding such matters.
 In addition, United States government agencies use the legal process to get individuals.
 These agencies do not send threatening letters/e-mails to consumers demanding payments for Internet crimes.

 Fake eCards.
 You get a message with a link to an online greeting card, but you end up with a virus on your PC when you click it.
 A couple of simple rules here.
 Delete any messages from someone you don’t know or who doesn’t address you by name.
 If they come from someone you know, email them to check that they sent it before clicking the link.

 Holiday rentals.
 2009 has seen a surge in ads offering bogus vacation rentals.
 You pay a deposit or even in full to get a key, and that’s the last you hear of them.

 You can get products to sell via eBay or/and your website by using the services of a drop shipper.
 A reliable drop shipper will not ask you for a fee.
 They will allow you to copy pictures of the products they sell.
-Prices are about half you would pay for retail.
-If you have a website, they will allow you to move any listing on their site to yours.
+Prices are about half what you would pay for retail.
+If you have a website, they will enable you to move any listing on their site to yours.
 You set your price on the product/s you transfer.
-When an order comes in, they will ship it out for you under your shipping label and not include any of their material.
+When an order arrives, they will ship it for you under your shipping label and not include any of their material.